acastro2/blog/content/post/kafka-retries-go.md

     end
 {{</mermaid>}}

+## Where are the retries?

 Cool, but, this is a blog post about retries right?
 Where are the retries in all of it?

-Well, any part of the processing can go wrong, lets name a few things that can go wrong:
+Well, any part of the processing can go wrong, and we don't want our customers to miss out on their account creation emails, do we?
+So, let's talk about a few things that could go wrong and how we can handle them with retries:

 * The email template database might be down.
+No problem, we'll just keep trying to connect until it's back up.
 * The template persisted inside of it might be invalid.
+We'll check for this and alert the team to update it if needed.
 * The SMTP server might be down or drop a message.
+We'll keep trying to send the email until it goes through.
 * The application might compose the SMTP message badly and the SMTP server reject it.
+We'll catch this error and fix the composition before trying again.
-* Producing the message to the other Kafka topic might return an error in the Kafka's server side.
+* Producing the message to the other Kafka topic might return an error on Kafka's server side.
+We'll keep trying until it's successfully sent.

-Some of these errors require code/data changes, for example, to fix the template we need to update it, to correct the way the app is composing the SMTP message we need to make a code change.
-There's no real good way of retrying that since it will probably require manual intervation.

-However, the other ones could be tried.
-The database might be temporarely down, producing the message might have error out out of flakiness and the SMTP server could be overloaded at that time but should be back up now.
+Some of the errors mentioned may require code or data modifications to resolve, such as updating a template or correcting the way the application composes an SMTP message.
+These types of errors may not be suitable for retries as they may require manual intervention.

+On the other hand, other errors such as temporary database downtime, flaky message production, or overloaded SMTP servers can potentially be resolved by retrying the operation.

-## Enter Kafka Consumer Retries!
+## Unlocking Kafka Consumer Retries

-After this very long introduction, this problem is something that I face daily in several of our microservices.
-Kafka is a topic, and as such, doesn't provide retry mechanism built in.
-I tried multiple software architectures for retrying message processing, none of them are ideal and finally I found one that is the easiest to deal with.
+As a daily challenge in several of our microservices, the lack of a built-in retry mechanism in Kafka can be frustrating.
+I've experimented with various software architectures for retrying message processing, but none of them was the perfect solution - but there's one that's easiest to deal with.

-### But first, let me share some background of what I tried
+Before diving into the solution, let me share some background on my previous attempts.

-#### AWS SQS
+### AWS SQS: A Great Option, But With Limitations

-I'm a strong AWS advocate, and the first thing that came to mind when thinking **retries** was almost instantaneously AWS SQS.
+As a strong advocate for AWS, my first thought when considering retries was AWS SQS.

-Let's remember what is AWS SQS again:

-Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables decoupling and scaling of microservices, distributed systems, and serverless applications.
-SQS automatically retries failed messages with a backoff algorithm, allows for specifying a maximum retries before moving to a dead-letter queue and supports a maximum message size of **256 KB**.
+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables the decoupling and scaling of microservices, distributed systems, and serverless applications.
+It comes with built-in retry capabilities, such as a backoff algorithm, a maximum retry limit before moving to a dead-letter queue, and supports a maximum message size of 256 KB.

-So, AWS SQS is amazing, and allows for resiliency and decoupling easily and with retries backed in.
-But that last sentence is the real problem: SQS only goes to 256 KB while Kafka messages can have all the way up to 1 MB by default, and can even be more than that!
+While SQS is a great option for retries, it falls short when it comes to messaging size.
+Kafka messages can have a size of up to 1 MB by default and can even exceed that.

-But then you tell me "OK Alex, but that's not a big deal", well it kinda is, because we have no good way of controlling the message size, it can grow and break your application without you even realizing!
-And by that time you will have lost messages or will have a big production incident in your hands.
+But then you tell me "OK Alex, but that's not a big deal", well it kinda is, because we have no good way of controlling the message size, it can grow and break your application without you even realizing it!
+And by that time you will have lost messages or will have a big production incident on your hands.

+So, while SQS is a great option, it's not the best fit for our Kafka-based microservices.
+But don't worry, we've found a solution that works even better.

-#### Kafka
+### Kafka

-Yes, that's exactly it, since SQS its a problem, why not use Kafka itself?
+Yes, that's exactly it, since SQS isn't a suitable solution, why not use Kafka itself?

-I tried to spin up an application Kafka topic that's internal only to the application itself where the application would push to and in case of a failure it would enqueue it again with a new `count` attribute in the header, let me diagram that to make more sense:
+I attempted to create an internal application Kafka topic that would only be used by the application, where the application would push messages to it, and in case of a failure, it would enqueue the message again with a new count attribute in the header.
+Let me diagram that to make it more clear:

 {{<mermaid>}}
 sequenceDiagram